BCP

 This is just one of the countless lawsuits against New York churches.
 With many dioceses facing financial hardships due to the cost of litigation, some were forced to file for Chapter 11 bankruptcy.
 The dioceses of Rochester, Long Island Rockville Centre, Buffalo, and Syracuse filed bankruptcy to deal with all sex abuse survivors as one class and alleviate some of the challenges they’ve had to deal with.

-Hach & Rose, LLP understands that no amount of money can change the past or make up for the trauma you went through at the hands of your abuser.
+Hach Rose Schirripa & Cheverie LLP understands that no amount of money can change the past or make up for the trauma you went through at the hands of your abuser.
 However, we hope it can provide some financial relief and compensate for the expenses you incurred while treating your physical or emotional injuries.
 Our New York City personal injury lawyers are ready to take your call and pursue the justice you rightfully deserve.

-Contact Hach & Rose, LLP right now at (212) 779-0057 for a FREE, discreet consultation
+Contact Hach Rose Schirripa & Cheverie LLP right now at (212) 779-0057 for a FREE, discreet consultation

 Instant confidential case evaluation - click here